As a manager, you hold a unique and influential position in ensuring successful goal-setting:

 Using SMART employee performance goals

-SMART goalsare Specific, Measurable, Ambitious (yet attainable!), Relevant, and Time-bound.
-SMART goals allow your employees to develop a deep and precise understanding of the goal, its purpose, the way success will be measured, and the goal's connection to broader company priorities.
-It also creates a roadmap for scoping the work and drafting a plan of action.
+At Culture Amp, we encourage setting SMART goals.
+SMART goals allow your employees to develop a deep and precise understanding of the goal, its purpose, how success will be measured, and its connection to broader company priorities.
+Goals that meet the SMART criteria are:

 Example of a not-so-smart goal: Run 2x more webinars and increase attendance and satisfaction rates.

 Not specific: What does “running” mean?
 Is developing webinar content part of this goal?
-2x more than what period of time?
+2x more than what period?

-Not measurable: “Increase attendance and satisfaction rates” - by how much?
+Not measurable: “Increase attendance and satisfaction rates” - but by how much?

-Not ambitious yet attainable: This goal might sound ambitious or attainable depending on how you look at it, but without specifying a baseline of hard numbers, this goal may be too vague to be motivating.
+Not ambitious yet attainable: This goal might sound ambitious or attainable depending on how you view it.
+However, without specifying a baseline number, this goal may be too vague to be motivating.

 Not time-bound: There's no mention of a due date.